 - Promotes the development of citizen organizations, family councils and resident councils

-CARIE provides ombudsman services through the Philadelphia Long Term Care Ombudsman Program funded by Philadelphia Corporation for Aging and the Pennsylvania Department of Aging.
+CARIE provides ombudsman services through the Philadelphia Long Term Care Ombudsman Program funded by Philadelphia Corporation for Aging, Montgomery County Office of Senior Services, and the Pennsylvania Department of Aging.
 There are two ombudsman programs in Philadelphia.